-Old Spiral Highway is one of the best motorcycle roads in Idaho, USA.
+Old Spiral Highway is said to be one of the best motorcycle roads in Idaho, USA.
 The very twisty road (64 curves) is short, is curvy, is smooth, and is most definitely sweet.
 It’s best attempted by those who don't get dizzy very easily.

 Tucked away in Nez Perce County, in the U.S. state of Idaho, the road runs south-north from ID-128 road at 272m above the sea level, towards US-95 road, at 822m above the sea level.
-The road is 11.74km long.
-Over this distance the elevation gain is 550 meters.
+The elevation gain is 550 meters.
 The average gradient is 4.68%.
 The road hits a 13% of maximum gradient through some of the ramps.